drkibitz/node-pixi/README.md

 git clone https://github.com/drkibitz/node-pixi.git
 ```

-Then, in the folder where you have downloaded the source, install the devDependencies using npm:
+Then, within your cloned repository, install the node-pixi's devDependencies using NPM:
 ```shell
 npm install
 ```

-Then build:
+Then build with Grunt:
 ```
 grunt
 ```

-This will lint the source, browserify the source to `bin/pixi.js`, lint the compiled file, run tests, and finally create a minified version at `bin/pixi.min.js`.
-It also copies the minified version to the all the example directories.
+The default task will lint the source, browserify the source to `bin/pixi.js`, lint the bundle, run tests, and finally minify the bundle at `bin/pixi.min.js`.
+It also copies the minified bundle to the the example directories which are a part of the **gh-pages** branch.

-You may run any dev server to view the examples in the **gh-pages** branch, but one is provided as a task here:
+You should run a dev server to view the examples in the **gh-pages** branch, one is also provided as a task:
 ```
 grunt connect
 ```

+Please see take a look at this project's `Gruntfile.js` for more info.

 ## Contribute

 Want to contribute to node-pixi?
 Just make a pull request or a suggestion on [Github](https://github.com/drkibitz/node-pixi/issues).
 Please make sure you write tests, and run them before committing changes.

-If you followed the steps in the **Build from Source** section, then you can run the tests locally:
+If you followed the steps in the **Build from Source** section, then you can now run the tests locally:
 ```
 grunt test
 ```

 - The test suite uses the [karma-runner](http://karma-runner.github.io/0.10/index.html)
-- The test suite expects Firefox to be installed (This can be configured in `karma.conf.js`)
+- The test suite expects Firefox to be installed (This can be configured in `test/karma.conf.js`)
 - Tests are run for every [Travis CI](https://travis-ci.org/) build

+## Coming Soon

+- **node-pixi goals**
+- **node-pixi roadmap**
+- **node-pixi documentation**
+- **either update wiki, or remove it**
+- **complete unit tests, and working functional tests**